OpenPrograms/Fingercomp-Programs/game-of-life/README.md

 * Press `[Space]` and observe the magic evolution of these cells.

 ## Rules
-* The board updates at least every 1/10 s.
+* The board updates at specific rate.
 * Every update the new generation is displayed.
-* The board is finite, there's no anything like a toroidal array or such.
+* The board is a toroidal array (the borders are "glued").
 * The board is filled with cells.
 * Cells may be either *dead* or *alive*.
 * Every cell may have up to 8 neighbors.